Béla Kéler: Hamburg at Bernhard Pollini (1879)

-In Dresden, Halle and Leipzig (1879)
+Dresden, Halle and Leipzig (1879)

 After the concert series in Hamburg, Kéler followed up during the first half of November with a concert tour with the 2nd Infantry Regiment of the Emperor Wilhelm I in Dresden at which, in the first of three concert parts, also appeared the bandmaster of this regiment, later a chief conductor of the Dresden Philharmonic Friedrich August Trenkler (1836–1910).
 Following this, Kéler conducted in Halle and at the end of November, in Leipzig.
 Kéler performed with his 46-member orchestra in Schützenhaus, which burned down two years later.
 On December 13, Kéler, after more than seven months, returned to Wiesbaden.

-The Last Time in Bardejov (1880)
+Last time in Bardejov (1880)

 In March, Kéler was planning the schedule of his trip from Wiesbaden via Vienna, Budapest and Prešov to Bardejov.
 In May 1880, Kéler, after seven years and for the last time, arrived to visit his homeland.
 From the Šariš region, Kéler headed for Wrocław on August 16, where he conducted 20 concerts in the Liebich Theatre.
 He returned to Wiesbaden on September 25.

-At the Berlin Kroll Opera House and in Wrocław (1881)
+Berlin Kroll Opera House and in Wrocław (1881)

-For the entire summer season 1881, that is from May to the end of September, Kéler was approached by the owner of the Kroll Opera House Jakob Engel regarding guest appearance in Berlin.
+For the entire summer season 1881, that is from May to the end of September, Kéler was approached by the owner of the Kroll Opera House, Jakob Engel, regarding guest appearance in Berlin.
 In the second half of August, he got an offer for an engagement in Polish Wrocław.
 Kéler strived to have the concerts in Berlin and Wrocław follow each other.
 On May 5, Kéler traveled from Wiesbaden to Berlin for concerts which were held from May 8 to August 15.
 The no more existing Kroll Opera House was located during 1844–1951 in the vicinity of the Brandenburg Gate on today's Berlin Platz der Republik, at that time Königsplatz.
 Kéler, however, still departed for Wrocław after completing his commitments in Berlin, where he conducted his own full-evening concerts.
 In contrast to his income at Berlin's Kroll, where he had a fixed salary, in Wrocław, he was paid a share of profit of the whole series.
 Since the weather was often bad, Kéler's income was significantly lower in comparison with his engagement of the previous year.
 On September 4, he ended his performances here.